School timings for students are as follows:

 - Children should be collected on time at the the end of the school day.
-After 10 minutes children may be taken to STAR Club and parents will be charged accordingly.
+After 10 minutes children may be taken to After School Club and parents will be charged accordingly.

 - Please inform the School Office if you are running late to either drop off or collect your child from school.